neorv32 logo

 2. General Hardware Setup

-This guide shows the basics of setting up a NEORV32 project for FPGA implementation (or simulation only) from scratch.
-It uses a simplified test "SoC" setup of the processor to keeps things simple at the beginning.
-This simple setup is intended for evaluation or as "hello world" project to check out the NEORV32 on your FPGA board.
+This guide shows the basics of setting up a NEORV32 project for simulation or synthesis from scratch.
+It uses a simple, exemplary test "SoC" setup of the processor to keep things simple at the beginning.
+This simple setup is intended for a first test / evaluation of the NEORV32.

 The NEORV32 project features three minimalistic pre-configured test setups in rtl/test_setups.
-These test setups only implement very basic processor and CPU features.
-The main difference between the setups is the processor boot concept - so how to get a software executable into the processor:
+These test setups only implement very basic processor and CPU features and mainly differ in the actual boot configuration.

 neorv32 test setup

-1. Create a new project with your FPGA EDA tool of choice.
+1. Create a new project with your FPGA/ASIC/simulator EDA tool of choice.

 Some tools (like Lattice Radiant) might require a manual compile order of the VHDL source files to identify the dependencies.
-The package file neorv32_package.vhd should be analyzed first followed by the memory image files (neorv32_application_imagevhd and neorv32_bootloader_image.vhd) and the entity-only files (neorv32_*mem.entity.vhd).
+The rtl folder features file-list files that list all required HDL files in their recommended compilation order (see https://stnolting.github.io/neorv32/#_file_list_files).

-1. The rtl/core/neorv32_top.vhd VHDL file is the top entity of the NEORV32 processor, which can be instantiated into the "real" project.
+1. The rtl/core/neorv32_top.vhd VHDL file is the top entity of the NEORV32 processor, which can be instantiated within the actual project.
 However, in this tutorial we will use one of the pre-defined test setups from rtl/test_setups (see above).

 Make sure to include the neorv32 package into your design when instantiating the processor: add library neorv32; and use neorv32.neorv32_package.all; to your design unit.